dijena/dijena/README.md

-## Hi there 👋
+## Hi there, I'm Djenna 👋

+An aspiring IT student who is currently learning different programming languages.
 <!--
 **dijena/dijena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working on a nutritional self-monitoring dietary mobile application.
-- 🌱 I’m currently learning ...
+- 🌱 At the moment I am learning Kotlin.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I'm looking forward to anything you're willing to teach me!
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 You can reach me at djennamae1129@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+🔭 I'm currently working on a nutritional self-monitoring dietary mobile application.
+🌱 At the moment I am learning Kotlin.
+I have some knowledge about HTML, CSS, JavaScript and PHP.
+🤔 If you are willing to teach me then, I am more than delighted to learn!
+📫 You can reach me at djennamae1129@gmail.com